jponko/HF-Clothesline-Antenna-and-Controller/README.md

 You'll also need silicon covered #12 AWG wire with a high strand count which gives it its flexability.
 Mine is about 4.5mm in diameter and has about 100 strands.
 I don't have a source for the wire as I bought 300 feet of of this wire from a vendor on Aliexpress about five years ago.

 The zip file contains all the information and files needed to build a clothesline antenna.
+There are two versions of the software - one for the 80m-6m bands and another for the 160m-6m bands.
 Included are the Arduino sketches, KiCAD (V9.x) PCB layout files for the boards and rotor disk.
 Gerber zip files are in the production subfolders for sending to a PCB board maker.
-There's a KiCAD pcbnew plugin I use to produce Gerbers for JLPCB fabrication but these should be suitable for other fab houses as well.
+There's a KiCAD pcbnew plugin I use to produce Gerbers for JLPCB fabrication but these should be suitable for other board fab houses as well.

 https://www.kicad.org